Why join us?

 Your lineage needs to be documented by birth, marriage and death certificates or other official records.
 See our guidance on researching your lineage.

 As well as regular membership, Australia offers membership categories for children and spouses of descendants, and dual or transferred memberships from other Mayflower societies.
-Learn more about applying for membership, membership fees and categories.
+Learn more about applying for membership, membership fees and categories, and our Junior Memberships.

 You may also like to contact our historian to find out more about the membership process and the documentation required.